ibmverse/verse-developer/_reference/reference.md

   The URL of the application is registered with Verse and the application opens in a separate window.
   The application has access to Verse data through cross-document messaging or URL query string parameters.

 * Extension: A feature that contributes to a specific part of IBM Verse.
-For example, an action extension that adds a button or link to the Verse UI which, when clicked, opens a new browser window containing a third-party web application.
+For example, an extension that adds a button or link to the Verse UI which, when clicked, opens a new browser window containing a third-party web application.

 * `applications.json`: This file contains the details of your application: where in the Verse UI your extensions will appear, how your application communicates with Verse, etc. See the `applications.json` [section](#registering-an-application-in-ibm-verse) for more information.

-## Verse Action Extensions
+## Verse Extensions
-Verse supports action extensions in various places in the Verse UI: the mail compose view, the mail read view and the business card, etc.
+Verse supports extensions in various places in the Verse UI: the mail compose view, the mail read view and the business card, etc.
-The `mail.compose` action extension adds an action to the `more actions` button in the New Message window when composing a mail.
+The `mail.compose` widget extension adds a widget to the `more actions` button in the New Message window when composing a mail.
 When an extension is clicked, Verse opens your application in a new window and sends the requested information to it.
-For example, if you add a `mail.read` action extension, Verse will send the mail subject, body, recipients, date, etc. See [here](#action-extensions) for the full reference of action extensions.
+For example, if you add a `mail.read` widget extension, Verse will send the mail subject, body, recipients, date, etc. See [here](#action-extensions) for the full reference of widget extensions.

 ## Registering an Application in IBM Verse
 To add an application to Verse, you need to register it using the IBM App Registry.
 For development purposes you can use the [IBM Verse Developer Extension for Google Chrome][4]{:target="_blank"}.
 There is a [tutorial](../tutorials/tutorial_verse_developer.html){:target="_blank"} to get you started.

 ### Your Application
 You will need to provide Verse with the URL to your application.
-Once an action extension is clicked in the Verse UI, the URL will be loaded in a new window.
+Once an extension is clicked in the Verse UI, the URL will be loaded in a new window.
 The page that is loaded uses JavaScript to listen for a window message event containing  a context object.
 This object has information from Verse for your extension, as specified in the `applications.json` file.

-When using the Chrome extension, you will need to add the URL of your application and the action extension(s) to the `applications.json` file.
+When using the Chrome extension, you will need to add the URL of your application and the extension(s) to the `applications.json` file.
 The Chrome extension will use the extension definitions from this file and register them with Verse.

 ### File structure of `applications.json`